 Harvey was very intense when it came to his Grand Canyon exploring.
 He hiked at a ferocious pace for up to 12 hours a day, even into his mid 70s.
 He was known to leave very good hikers half his age eating his dust.
 In reality he preferred hiking solo, as he didn’t enjoy being on the trail with someone too slow to keep up with him.
 Harvey was focused more on reaching his “objectives” as opposed to enjoying the beautiful scenery of Grand Canyon.
 The pictures he took were primarily route photos, not scenery.
 Harvey was very competitive, taking pride in beating out Colin Fletcher (by a few weeks) for being the first person to hike the length of Grand Canyon, and for summiting more buttes and temples than anyone else in his time.
 But Harvey was a simple man and his gear matched this character trait.
 His hiking boots were actually standard work books, which he normally purchased at K-Mart.
 Sandwiches of white bread and baloney were a staple of his trail diet.

 Like many people, I learned of Harvey Butchart through Colin Fletcher.
 In 1963 Colin Fletcher became the first person to hike Grand Canyon National Park from end to end below the rim in one continuous trip.
 In a two month period he hiked approximately 100 river miles from Havasu Canyon to Nankoweap Canyon, which at the time was the boundary of the park.
-He wrote the story of his journey in The Man Who Walked Through Time, published in 1968.
+He wrote the story of his journey in The Man Who Walked Through Time

 In his 17 years of exploring Grand Canyon, Harvey had covered all of the territory that Colin would hike, and all of these miles of off trail routes were documented on his Matthes-Evans maps, except for a four mile stretch below Great Thumb Mesa.
 Years before meeting Colin, Harvey had the goal of becoming the first person to hike Grand Canyon National Park from end to end.
 He had put 17 years into the project, piecing the puzzle together a few miles at a time, and now Colin Fletcher was going to take two months and beat him to the punch – with only four miles left to go!
 Being as competitive as he was, Harvey wouldn’t stand for this.
 Although he had unsuccessfully tried to complete this four mile stretch on a few occasions, he made his mind up to finish the last piece, and several weeks before Colin would reach Great Thumb Mesa, Harvey succeeded in completing the task, making him the first person to hike Grand Canyon National Park from end to end.